googleapis/python-bigtable/README.rst

 The new client brings a simplified API and increased performance using asyncio.
-The new client is focused on the data API (i.e. reading and writing Bigtable data), with admin operations remaining in the existing client.
+The new client is focused on the data API (i.e. reading and writing Bigtable data), with admin operations remaining exclusively in the existing synchronous client.

 Feedback and bug reports are welcome at cbt-python-client-v3-feedback@google.com, or through the Github `issue tracker`_.